MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinatortypes/ne-activitycoordinatortypes-activity_coordinator_policy_template.md

 This template policy represents an overall good state of the system and a good time to run an activity, but is not necessarily limited to only good conditions for resources.

-Activities run using this policy minimize the likelihood of interference with other programs and user scenarios.
+Activities that run using this policy minimize the likelihood of interference with other programs and user scenarios.
 Includes, but is not limited to resources such as user-idle, power, CPU, memory, and system disk, but does not consider network or GPU.

+### -field ACTIVITY_COORDINATOR_POLICY_TEMPLATE_MEDIUM

+This template policy represents an overall moderate state of the system and a moderate time to run an activity, but is not necessarily limited to only medium conditions for resources.

+Activities that run using this policy have a moderate likelihood of interference with other programs and user scenarios.
+Includes, but is not limited to resources such as user-idle, power, CPU, memory, and system disk.
+It does not consider network or GPU.

+The resource conditions for this template configuration are more likely to be satisfied than the GOOD template, but the potential to impact other applications is also greater.

+### -field ACTIVITY_COORDINATOR_POLICY_TEMPLATE_BASE

+This template represents the minimum recommended resource conditions: good user-idle and power with medium CPU, memory, and system disk.

+### -field ACTIVITY_COORDINATOR_POLICY_TEMPLATE_EMPTY

+This template represents an empty policy.
+It's used as the basis for a completely custom policy implementation.

+## -remarks

+### Available conditions for resources

+#### ACTIVITY_COORDINATOR_CONDITION_GOOD

 | Resource | Available value |
 |-----|-----|